 By User:Haplochromis - Own work, Public Domain, https://commons.wikimedia.org/w/index.php?curid=734072

-Great in small schools, be sure to provide plenty of hiding spaces as these fish will nip at others when threatened or to protect their territory.
+Thriving in small groups, it’s crucial to offer ample hiding spots as these fish tend to nip at others when they feel threatened or to safeguard their territory.

 9. Coral Beauty Angelfish